tejassoni/laravel-test-e2e-integration-assignment-3/README.md

 ### Running Your Laravel Application and Dusk Tests

-To run your application and execute Dusk tests, you'll need two separate terminal instances:
+To run your application and execute Dusk tests, you'll need two or more separate terminal instances:

 -   **Run Laravel Server (Terminal 1):**